 Follow These Landscaping Tips For Spring

 The first thing to do to get your Spring lawn care underway is to remove all unwanted debris.
 Pick up any twigs, fruit, trash, or other objects that have collected on your lawn.
-If you have a large number of leaves in your front and backyard, take a rake and collect everything together to be removed.
-Bag up any unwanted debris and leaves to be disposed of properly.
+If you have a great deal of leaves in your yard, use a rake to collect all of them in a pile.
+Bag up any unwanted leaves and debris and dispose of them properly.
 This will also cut down on pests and wildlife from lurking around piles of leaves and debris.

 maintain Your Lawn Mower